robbie-wasabi/glow/README.md

 # export log to specify verbosity level of client logger output (default: 3)
 $ export GLOW_LOG=3
 ```

+Quick Tip: bash scripts like ./test.sh are useful in order to run a group of tests with a specified configuration.

 ### Run Example Tests